 In Europe are a few clear signs that parking in cities is on the way out.

 Zurich decided 10 years ago to stop the creation of any more parking spaces.
 Developers wanting to create new parking spaces had to remove the same number from the city’s streets.
-Copenhagen has also reduced parking in the city, by making shopping streets pedestrian only, raising the prices of parking and licensing, and placing car parking underground.
+Copenhagen reduced parking in the city, by making shopping streets pedestrian only.
+It also raised the prices of parking and licensing, and placed car parking underground.

 What about the suburbs?

-City dwellers might wonder whether it is better to create wider spaces for bigger cars like SUVs, or deter them from entering the CBD in the first place.
-Yet for people who live or shop in the suburbs, it would be unthinkable to buy the week’s groceries without having somewhere to park their car.
+City dwellers might wonder whether it is better to create wider spaces for bigger cars like SUVs, or deter them from entering the CBD.
+But for people who live or shop in the suburbs, it would be unthinkable to buy the week’s groceries without having somewhere to park.

-Already premium parking at some airports, like Dusseldorf, is automated and robots can park cars in smaller spaces than many humans could.
-But one day, people will probably access fleets of driverless cars for driving to airports or shopping and parking spaces will not be needed, except for a temporary stop.
+Robots can park cars in smaller spaces than many humans.
+Already premium parking at some airports, like Dusseldorf, is automated.
+One day, people will probably access fleets of driverless cars for driving to airports or shopping.
+These vehicles will not need parking spaces, except for a temporary stop.

 The future of parking spaces, whether wide or narrow, looks decidedly uncertain.